electron/electron/docs/api/download-item.md

 ### `downloadItem.getURL()`

-Returns a `String` represents the origin url where the item is downloaded from.
+Returns `String` - The origin url where the item is downloaded from.

 ### `downloadItem.getMimeType()`

-Returns a `String` represents the mime type.
+Returns `String` - The files mime type.

 ### `downloadItem.hasUserGesture()`

-Returns a `Boolean` indicates whether the download has user gesture.
+Returns `Boolean` - Whether the download has user gesture.

 ### `downloadItem.getFilename()`

-Returns a `String` represents the file name of the download item.
+Returns `String` - The file name of the download item.

 **Note:** The file name is not always the same as the actual one saved in local disk.
 If user changes the file name in a prompted download saving dialog, the